 White Shark Media is a white label PPC agency that manages hundreds of Google, Bing, and… you guessed it, YouTube campaigns.
-Our work led to a shortlist of guidelines and best practices we recommend to many of our advertisers who are making their videos and hoping to run them as YouTube ads.
+Our work led to a shortlist of guidelines and best practices we recommend to many of our advertisers who are making their videos and planning to run them as YouTube ads.

 It’s important to know that these are available options, but for now, we will focus primarily on Skippable In-Stream ads.
 Most advertisers use these ads to generate awareness and action.
 The Google Ads campaign type we recommend to run your In-Stream ads is in the just-released Video action campaigns.